40 Scotland Facts and Trivia Questions

 Traditionally a tall dark male should be the first person to cross the threshold of your house just after midnight on New Year’s Day.

-He should bring with him gifts like coal, shortbread, salt, black bun and a wee dram of whisky.
+He should bring gifts like coal, shortbread, salt, a black bun, and a wee dram of whisky.

-These gifts symbolise that the home will be warm and never out of food for the next year.
+These gifts symbolize that the home will be warm and never out of food for the next year.

-Scotland comes from the Latin word “scoti” which means land of the Gaels.
+Scotland comes from the Latin word “scoti, ” meaning land of the Gaels.

 Scotland has been inhabited for around 12000 years!
 That’s a long time.